Career Training

 Air sealing

-Earn $550 per week and receive an industry-recognized credential in Building Science Principles (BSP).
+Earn $650 per week and receive an industry-recognized credential in Building Science Principles (BSP).
 Building science explores how changing one part of a home affect homeowners’ comfort, health, and safety.
+Program participants go on to have careers in energy auditing, HVAC, insulation, and more.

 Training length: